fpga-accel/otc-fpga/README.md

 <a name="sec_2"></a>
-# 2 FPGA Development Guide for High-Performance Architecture(This feature is not yet avalible)
+# 2 FPGA Development Guide for High-Performance Architecture(This instance is not yet avalible)
+NOTE: **This instance is not yet avalible，please choose the instance for general-purpose FPGA architecture.**

 When a high-performance architecture is used, the FPGA development is divided to three scenarios: hardware development, software development, and example using.
 During hardware development, you can generate and register an FPGA image by using the Vivado tools.
 During software development, you can develop applications based on the existing FPGA image.
 By using examples, you can quickly master the FPGA development process under the current server architecture.

 + [2.1 Hardware Development Process](#sec_2_1)